Sarai (building)

 A Sarai or Niwas is a type of Sikh structure that function as rooming-houses, inns, or hostels for religious pilgrims.
 (Note: Alternatively spelt as 'serai'.)
 Nearly all of the major Sikh gurdwaras have sarais associated with them.
 Many well-known sarais are attached to the Golden Temple complex in Amritsar and are operated by the Shiromani Gurdwara Parbandhak Committee.

 History

+During the colonial period, many sarais were located near the public square of the former clock tower of Amritsar.
 This Guru Ram Das Niwas was originally built in 1931, with its foundation stone having been laid by Sant Sadhu Singh of Patiala on 17 January 1931.

 There are six sarais operating to serve pilgrims of the Golden Temple complex in Amritsar.
 A couple of the sarais serving the Golden Temple were lit on fire during Operation Blue Star in 1984.

 In 2021, The Tribune reported that the SGPC planned to demolish the structure of the Guru Ram Das Niwas for new constructions, which was criticized by heritage-advocates.